 John worked in education before concentrating on his artwork career.
 His inspiration comes from many sources such as coasts locations and rural landscapes around the UK.
 He adopts several different styles including a loose drawing and watercolour approach and an illustrative / naive style.
 He exhibits regularly in Bedfordshire and Suffolk and sells his work internationally online.
 His face-to-face workshops are often oversubscribed and he enjoys adopting an informal but honest view as to how he paints.

-John is a graduate of Architecture from Bath University who then went on to build technology platforms rather than buildings!
-He's always been passionate about education.
-Having sold study guides in the US, he built and sold a lesson-plan sharing platform to Microsoft in 2004 before creating the World's first online uniform business in 2005 with the co-founders of ASOS.
+John is a trained Architect from Bath University who then went on to build technology platforms rather than buildings!
+He's always been passionate about education and creativity.
+Having sold study guides in the US, he built and sold a lesson-plan sharing platform to Microsoft in 2004 before creating the World's first online school uniform business in 2005 with the co-founders of ASOS.

-With a keen interest in the creative arts, John built the ShopKeepEasy platform to help encourage business enterprise at schools (such as the Brit School and the UK's secondary school of the year) as well as throughout communities (such as Greater London Scouts).
+With a keen interest in creativity and the arts, John built the ShopKeepEasy platform to help encourage business enterprise at schools (such as the Brit School and the UK's secondary school of the year) as well as throughout communities (such as Greater London Scouts).
 It has helped raise money for communities that use it - from local government initiatives, sports and arts societies and small businesses.
 Since its inception, we have helped raise around £1m for worthwhile causes - which he and his team are very proud of.

-John is usually the host of our Arty Class webinars, where he attempts to hold things together and make it a fun, educational experience for those watching.
+John is one of the hosts of our Arty webinars, where he attempts to hold things together and make it a fun, educational experience for those watching.

 Katy Rundle is a professional textile artist who works from a studio in Hampshire, UK.
 Her art is not what it first seems.
 Created from fabric collage and free motion embroidery, from distance it can be mistaken for painting, but NO paint is used.
 Everything Katy does celebrates life, taking inspiration from the world around her, with the use of vibrant fabrics and stitch.
 Her art is unique, uplifting, and joyful.
 Katy appeared in Landscape Artist of the year in 2018.
 She has exhibited her work in London and Windsor and her art has sold widely, being owned in UK, Canada, and across USA.